The vanished places of the Goyt Valley

 Old OS maps show a ‘Coal Pit’ between Errwood Hall and Castedge Farmhouse.
 The entrance to the mine has long since been blocked and is now covered by thick undergrowth.

-All that remains of Castedge Farmhouse today is a pile of stones showing the muddled outline of a once attractive and fairly substantial stone building.
+All that remains of Castedge Farmhouse today is a sad pile of stones beside a junction of footpaths showing the muddled outline of a once attractive and fairly substantial stone building.

 The stones allowed pedestrians to cross the River Goyt between Gatehouse Cottage and Goytshead Farm.
 Wildmoorstone Brook flowed into the Goyt at this point, from high on the moors.